Helping GCCs evolve from delivery centers into globally trusted capability hubs.

 An analytics GCC promoted high-performing analysts into people manager roles — but many continued operating as senior ICs.

 Translates the CCMM™ and leadership conduct lenses into a practical assessment.
-Captures how leaders and stakeholders see the centre’s current mandate, maturity, and conduct.
+Captures how leaders and stakeholders see the centre's current mandate, maturity, and conduct — giving you a clear starting point for any intervention.

 Answer a few questions to get an indicative view of where your GCC’s behavioural and leadership maturity might be today.
 This is a quick check, not a formal assessment.